nnamdiogbu/basic-rag-pipeline/README.md

 # basic-rag-pipeline

-An educational RAG (Retrieval-Augmented Generation) pipeline, built piece by piece.
-The structure comes first: six small interfaces define the pipeline, and real implementations get added one at a time.
+A RAG (Retrieval-Augmented Generation) pipeline

 ## Architecture

-Six small interfaces define the pipeline, and any implementation of one can be swapped without touching the others.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for the data-flow diagram, the component table, and the data models that flow between the pieces.

 ## Setup